NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --cache-size-mb <integer (default = 1024)>
     Set the system cache size, in MB, for each process.

---dg-use-csm
-    Use the CSM model with DigitalGlobe linescan cameras (``-t dg``).
-No corrections are done for velocity aberration or atmospheric refraction.

 --aster-use-csm
     Use the CSM model with ASTER cameras (``-t aster``).